dapak2002/programming-languages-2022/feedback-hw.md

 - Modify the ARS so that it is terminating, has unique normal forms (and still the same equivalence relation).

 A full answer is explicit about what the new rewrite system is.
+Termination needs to be justified (see what we learned about measure functions in the lectures).

-It also shows that the modified system and the original system have the same equivalence classes.
+It also needs to be shown that the modified system and the original system have the same equivalence classes.
 To this end you need to show that in the modified system w reduces to v if an only if in original system w reduces v.
+(Hint: Use that equivalence relation, by definition, allow to compute backwards.)

 Also you should go back to the question about the normal forms.
-The normal forms of the modified system may be different.
+The normal forms of the modified system could be different.

 (At this point I have four normal forms in my modified system, `[],a,b,ab`.)